Do unto others is a rule that applies in interpersonal actions.

 if you try to ensure that things are fair for you and for everyone else, you are making the assumption that you know what is fair for everyone and you don’t.
 You know what is fair to you.3

-so you ask for that. and when something is unfair to you, you do not say OK, I will tolerate this because it is unfair to others for me not to. because then you’ve just made one more unfair thing happen.
+so you ask for that. and when something is unfair to you, you do not say OK, I will tolerate this because the system is unfair to other people also. because then you’ve just made one more unfair thing happen.

 you can support things that other people want. you can speak up for those without a voice, and be transparent. all that is good. but making a system unfair for yourself because you feel bad for other people overall supports the system’s continued unfairness.

-there is some inner do-gooder-gandhi-jesus that is really just Augustine’s influence on the world which in turn is just a continuation of Plato’s influence on the world. and that is broken4. it is safe to ignore it.
+there is a malignant form of an inner-do-gooder that we are infected with, which i think of as Augustine’s influence on the world. and that is broken4. it is safe to ignore it.

 - OK,fine, #NotAllWorkPlaces, you figure which one you’re in ↩︎